Tutorial: Sorting

 max(x,y) + z == max(x + z, y + z)

-As a guideline, we typically use holds to express such algebraic properties that relate multiple invocations of functions, whereas we use ensuring to document property of an arbitrary single invocation of a function.
-Stainless is more likely to automatically use the property of a function if it is associated with it using ensuring than using an external lemma.
+As a guideline, we typically use such a lemma to express algebraic properties that relate multiple invocations of functions, whereas we add directly to the function definition properties of an arbitrary single invocation of a function, which define its behavior.

 Going back to our buggy implementation of max on Int-s, an alternative to using BigInt-s is to decide that the method should only be used under certain conditions, such as x and y being non-negative.
 To specify the conditions on input, we use the require clause.